FLWS Iron Condor Strategy

 Frequently asked questions

-A iron condor on FLWS is the iron condor strategy applied to FLWS (stock).
+- A iron condor on FLWS is the iron condor strategy applied to FLWS (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With FLWS stock trading near $3.60, the strikes shown on this page are snapped to the nearest listed FLWS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FLWS stock at $4.06 on the most recent close, the strikes shown on this page are snapped to the nearest listed FLWS chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the FLWS iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the FLWS iron condor priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current FLWS market-implied 1-standard-deviation expected move is approximately 9.72%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The FLWS market-implied 1-standard-deviation expected move in the same options snapshot is approximately 26.72%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.